varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    .. run on modern hardware

    The focus of Varnish has always been performance and flexibility.
    Varnish is designed for hardware that you buy today, not the hardware you bought 15 years ago.
 Varnish is designed to run on 64-bit architectures and scales almost proportional to the number of CPU cores you have available.
 Though CPU-power is rarely a problem.

    If you choose to run Varnish on a 32-bit system, you are limited to 3GB of virtual memory address space, which puts a limit on the number of threads you can run and the size of your cache.
 This is a trade-off to gain a simpler design and reduce the amount of work Varnish needs to do.
 The 3GB limit depends on the operating system (OS) kernel.
 The theoretical maximum is 4GB, but your OS reserves some of that for the kernel.
 This is called the user/kernel  memory split.

    .. work with the kernel

    Varnish does not keep track of whether your cache is on disk or in memory.
 Instead, Varnish requests a large chunk of memory and leave it to the operating system to figure out where that memory really is.
 The operating system can generally do a better job than a user-space program.

    Accept ``filters``, ``epoll`` and ``kqueue`` are advanced features of the operating system that are designed for high-performance services like Varnish.
 By using these, Varnish can move a lot of the complexity into the OS kernel which is also better positioned to know what threads are ready to execute when.

    ..
 VCL

    In addition, Varnish uses a configuration language (VCL) that is translated to C programming language code.
    This code is compiled with a standard C compiler and then dynamically linked directly into Varnish at run-time.
    This has several advantages.
    The most practical is the freedom you get as system administrator.

    You can use VCL to decide how you want to interact with Varnish, instead of having a developer trying to predict every possible caching scenario.
    The fact that VCL is translated to C code, gives Varnish a very high performance.
    You can also by-pass the process of code translation and write raw C code, this is called in-line C in VCL.
    In short: VCL allows you to specify exactly how to use and combine the features of Varnish.

    ..
 VMODs

    Varnish allows integration of Varnish Modules or simply VMODs.
    These modules let you extend the functionality of VCL by pulling in custom-written features.
    Some examples include non-standard header manipulation, access to *memcached* or complex normalization of headers.

    .. shared memory

    The shared memory log (SHMLOG) allows Varnish to log large amounts of information at almost no cost by having other applications parse the data and extract the useful bits.
 This reduces the lock-contention in the heavily threaded environment of Varnish.
-        Lock-contention is also one of the reasons why Varnish uses a workspace-oriented memory-model instead of allocating the
-        exact amount of space it needs at run-time.
+   Lock-contention is also one of the reasons why Varnish uses a workspace-oriented memory-model instead of allocating the exact amount of space it needs at run-time.

    ..
 TODO for the author: Move to fast track

    To summarize: Varnish is designed to run on modern hardware under real work-loads and to solve real problems.
 Varnish does not cater to the "I want to make Varnish run on my 486 just because"-crowd.
 If it does work on your 486, then that's fine, but that's not where you will see our focus.
 Nor will you see us sacrifice performance or simplicity for the sake of niche use-cases that can easily be solved by other means -- like using a 64-bit OS.

-..
-TODO for the author: Sub-subtitles do not start in a new page
-.. raw: PageBreak does not work because the script util/strip-class.gawk ignores .. container: handout
-..
-The solution should not be to make sub-subtitles into subtitles, but to find the way to break the page.

 How objects are stored
 ----------------------